westerveltco/django-email-relay/docs/installation/relay-service.md

 It is recommended to pin to a specific version, though if you prefer, you can ride the lightning by always pulling the `latest` image.

-Before starting a Release A relay, configure `STORAGES__email_relay__BACKEND` and any provider options described in [Configuring the Relay Service](../configuration/relay-service.md).
-Build an image containing the selected storage backend package when it is not part of Django.
-The storage must be shared with every relay and with Release B producer projects.

 The `migrate` step is baked into the image, so there is no need to run it yourself.
-The attachment migration creates database schema only; it does not upload existing JSON attachments or contact storage.
+The attachment migration creates database schema only and leaves existing JSON attachments unchanged.

 See the documentation [here](../configuration/index.md) for general information about configuring `django-email-relay`, [here](../configuration/relay-service.md) for information about configuring the relay service, and [here](../configuration/relay-service.md#docker) for information specifically related to configuring the relay service as a Docker container.